 - Student Name and Student ID – identifies the account the payment should be applied to.

-- Online Payment Information – should you decide to make payment via credit card or electronic debit to your savings or checking account please visit afford.com/drew to complete your transaction.
+- Online Payment Information – should you decide to make a payment to your student account, bookstore account, or extra food account via credit card or electronic debit to your savings or checking account please visit afford.com/drew to complete your “One-time Payment” transaction.
 Making payment plan payments electronically should only be done after logging in to your payment plan account at TMS.
-If you have a payment plan, but are planning to make a payment not related to your payment plan, please DO NOT log in to your TMS plan account to make your payment – use the “Make a Payment” option without logging into your plan account.
+If you have a payment plan, but are planning to make a “One-time Payment” not related to your payment plan, please DO NOT log in to your TMS plan account to make your payment – use the “Make a Payment” option without logging into your plan account.